Michael Chance Countertenor

 Ensemble rehearsals will be included in the schedule.
 Repertoire will be detailed after all applications have been submitted.
 It is hoped to work on both a cappella repertoire and also with instruments, using all the students on the course.

-Join SienAgosto 2025
+Join SienAgosto 2026

-The price of the summer academy is €1000 and covers teaching and all related activities, plus 2 group dinners.
+The price of the summer academy (€500 early-bird before May 20th, €600 afterward) covers teaching and all related activities, plus 2 group dinners.

+Fees do not include accommodation.
 Participants may organize their own lodging, or else the Siena Art Institute in collaboration with the Siena School for Liberal Arts, hosts to this programme, can help you arrange shared accommodation in apartments, if requested, at advantageous rates.
 (See the Application Form below.)

 APPLICATIONS